JingfeiPeng/NoteDown/README.md

 - Underline: Ctrl + U / CMD + U
 - Strikethrough: Ctrl + S / CMD + S
 - Code block: Ctrl + W / CMD + W

+#### Installer Overview

+There is also a page detailing how to use CI to build installers for Linux, as well as customizing the installers.
+This can be found on the [Installer Overview page](https://git.uwaterloo.ca/jf2peng/cs398/-/wikis/Installer-Overview).